Allergy Management Tips

 • Keep windows closed during high pollen days, especially in bedrooms

-• Change clothes when returning home after spending time outdoors
+• Change clothes when you get home after being outside

 Air Quality

-• HEPA air purifiers: Use in bedrooms and living areas to filter airborne pollen
+• HEPA air purifiers in bedrooms and living areas filter airborne pollen

-• HEPA vacuum cleaners: Trap pollen and allergens instead of recirculating them
+• HEPA vacuum cleaners trap pollen instead of recirculating it

 • Replace HVAC filters regularly with high-efficiency filters